7 Tips on Loading a ‘Problem Horse’ You May Not Have Heard Before - by Kelly Marks

 - Be aware some horses respond best to requests to move forward from in front and some from behind.
 This is most likely due to previous ‘training’ which taught the opposite to what was intended (Remember ‘It’s not what you’re teaching it’s what they are learning!’)
 So if you feel your horse is relaxed but oblivious to what’s being asked be flexible in your approach.

 - If a request has been given but the horse, pony or human appears ‘stubborn’ possibly the Number One reason is they haven’t been given time to process.
 None of us are on Infinity Broadband constantly.
 Think how you feel if you’re just about to do something and someone tells you to do it – resistant!

 - Which part of the loading does the horse find most difficult?
 Going on the ramp?
 Going under the trailer or horsebox ceiling?
 Turning once in there?
 There are so many different ways you can get your horse confident with these things without even going near a horsebox or trailer.
 Gain confidence and trust with your horse before even going near a horsebox!

 - When he’s in the horsebox or trailer is it a pleasant place to be?
 Is it light and airy?
 Is the trailer breast bar padded so it won’t dig into his chest when you brake?
 Is it a SAFE place to be?
 When did you last have the floor and basics checked?

 - How’s your driving?
 Could you drive with a hot cup of coffee on your lap?
 If not why not?
 Get a camera to see how your horse is travelling.

-OBVIOUSLY if you’d like to find local help with your horse you go to www.intelligenthorsemanship.co.uk and find an Intelligent Horsemanship Recommended Associate and then you’ll book on a course so you can learn the techniques and attitudes for yourself.
+OBVIOUSLY if you’d like to find local help with your horse click here to find your local IH Recommended Trainer.
+You can also learn the techniques and attitudes for yourself by booking onto one of our courses.
 I look forward to meeting you!